When it comes to building an unforgettable brand, consistency is everything.

 Logo and Usage Guidelines

 This section showcases the different variations of your logo and how they should be used.
-Typically, you would expect to see the logo in at least 3 different variations; primary, secondary and icon forms.
+Typically, you would expect to see the logo in at least 3 different variations; primary, secondary, and icon form.

 The usage guidelines that follow should ensure your logo is used the way you intended, preventing mistakes like stretching or condensing.
 These guidelines can include: